serverless/serverless/docs/providers/aws/guide/serverless.yml.md

     restApi: # Optional configuration which specifies if API Gateway logs are used.
 This can either be set to true to use defaults, or configured via subproperties.
       accessLogging: true # Optional configuration which enables or disables access logging.
 Defaults to true.
       format: 'requestId: $context.requestId' # Optional configuration which specifies the log format to use for access logging.
+      executionLogging: true # Optional configuration which enables or disables execution logging.
+Defaults to true.
       level: INFO # Optional configuration which specifies the log level to use for execution logging.
-May be set to either INFO or ERROR, or set to OFF to disable.
+May be set to either INFO or ERROR.
       fullData: true # Optional configuration which specifies whether or not to log full requests/responses for execution logging.
 Defaults to true.
     websocket: true # Optional configuration which specifies if Websockets logs are used